 Robot Shark Gaming was founded by Richard Gibson in 2015 and is situated in Victoria, BC, Canada.

-Our current focus is on building game-theoretic optimal poker AI.
-We consult with professional poker players and build bots for a variety of poker variants along with software tools for analyzing the bots' strategies.
+We consult with professional poker players and build poker bots for a variety of poker variants.
+Formerly apart of the University of Alberta's renowned Computer Poker Research Group, we use the same technology behind the world's best poker bots.
+We also provide software tools for analyzing the bots' strategies.
 Unlike other tools on the market, our bots report game-theoretic optimal strategies for not just the post-flop play, but for the pre-flop too.
 Want to know the correct range to call an opening min raise from the big blind heads-up?
 We can tell you.

-The algorithms we use are not just applicable to poker and are general enough to be applied to other domains as well, such as strategy video games, professional sports, and fantasy sports.
-While rule-based and statistic-based approaches are commonly used in these fields, we believe our game-theoretic approach can create improved AI opponents in video games, shed new light on how to effectively coach and manage a professional sports team, and defeat the competition in fantasy sports.
+The algorithms we use are general enough to be applied to many domains, such as strategy video games, professional sports, and fantasy sports.
+While rule-based and statistic-based approaches are commonly used in these fields, we believe our game-theoretic approach is superior.
+Our goal is to continue to create improved AI opponents in video games, shed new light on how to effectively coach and manage a professional sports team, and defeat the competition in fantasy sports.